Restaurants & Tapas Bars

 Marisquería Cervecería Capri 2

 Recently renovated, the Marisquería Cervecería Capri 2 specialises in seafood and fish, although also serves meat dishes.
 There’s a bar area to sit at and tables if you want a more formal meal.
-The food is homely and hearty, with all the standard Andalucian staples on offer.
+The food is basic, homely and hearty, with all the standard Andalucian staples on offer.

 Address: 4 Calle Alcalde Juan Barranquero.
 Tel: 952 50 34 99.
 Open: Mon-Thu 12.00 – 18.00.
 Fri-Sun / Festivals 12.00 – 17.00 and 19.00 – 00.00.